Heat–Knicks rivalry

 The Heat–Knicks rivalry was one of the fiercest in the NBA, and Sports Illustrated considered it the third-best NBA rivalry.
 Prior to the 1997 NBA playoffs, no two NBA teams had ever met in the playoffs for four consecutive seasons, with each series going to the maximum possible number of games.
 The aggressive nature of those four series, defensive struggles marked by numerous foul calls, and intensely physical play, can be traced to the highly defensive style of Pat Riley, former coach of both teams and the rivalry's central figure.
 This 1990s rivalry created some of the most highly anticipated matchups during its short-lived tenure.

 Unable to repeat a trip to the Finals in 1995, Riley stepped down as the Knicks' head coach.
 At the time, many speculated either that he thought the Knicks were no longer a title threat and wanted to move on, or wanted more power.
 Riley answered that question on September 2, 1995, when he took over as team president and head coach of the Miami Heat.
 His move caused some controversy, as the Knicks accused Miami of tampering while he was still under contract, which was settled after Miami sent their 1996 first round pick (#19 – Walter McCarty) and $1 million in cash to New York on September 1, 1995.
-Before the rivalry began the only notable occurrence between the teams was the Heat ending the Knicks' 15-game win streak in 1994.
+Before the rivalry began the most notable occurrence between the teams was the Heat ending the Knicks' 15-game win streak in 1994.

-Bolstered by last year's results, Miami once again captured the Atlantic Division crown.
-New York regressed, largely due to Ewing suffering a severely broken wrist that forced him to miss most of the regular season, and only attained the seventh seed in the East.
-With Chicago again gaining the #1 seed, the Heat were paired against the Knicks in a rematch of their series the year before.
-Miami won Game 1, 94–79, but the Knicks bounced back and won Game 2, 96–86 to tie the series at 1.
+The Miami Heat once again captured the Atlantic Division crown in 1998.
+New York regressed and were the seventh seed in the Eastern Conference largely due to Ewing suffering a severely broken wrist that forced him to miss most of the regular season.
+With Chicago again the #1 seed, the Heat played against the Knicks in a rematch of their series the year before.
+Miami won Game 1, 94–79, but the Knicks bounced back and won Game 2, 96–86 to tie the series at 1 game each.
 Miami won Game 3, 91–85 to take a 2–1 series lead.
-But New York won Game 4, 90–85, which was highlighted by the fight between Alonzo Mourning and Larry Johnson (who had been teammates in Charlotte) at the end of the game.
+But New York won Game 4, 90–85, in which a fight between Alonzo Mourning and Larry Johnson (who had been teammates in Charlotte) occurred at the end of the game.
 Although neither landed a punch, the fight famously saw Knicks coach Jeff Van Gundy grab on to Mourning's legs in an unsuccessful attempt to break the fight up.
 The NBA suspended Mourning and Johnson for the fight.

 See all